Andrychów

-Andrychów (Andrichovia) is the largest town in Wadowice County, Lesser Poland Voivodeship, Poland.
+Andrychów (Andrichovia) is the largest town in Wadowice County, Lesser Poland Voivodeship, in southern Poland.
 The town is located in the Little Beskids, in the historical region of Lesser Poland, on the river Wieprzówka.
-It has been situated in the Lesser Poland Voivodeship since 1999, having previously been located in the Bielsko-Biała Voivodeship (1975–1998).
 Andrychów has an area of 10.34 sqkm and as of June 2022 it has 18,815 inhabitants.

 History

+Early history

 The settlement dates back to the late 13th century.
 First recorded mention of it comes from 1344's Peter's Pence, and it was called Henrychów (ecclesia de Henrichov).
 Other names used for Andrychów in the past are Indrzychów and Gendrzychów.
 During the German occupation of Poland, it was renamed into Andrichau.
 Historians claim that the name of the town comes from a Polish given name Jędrzej (Andrzej).

 Andrychów was first mentioned in the records of Peter's Pence in 1344 as a small village in the Duchy of Zator, however an existing church was already mentioned in 1325.
 In 1345 Andrychów is said to have population of 105 and to cover the area of 27 sqkm.
 Most likely, its first residents were settlers from Klatovy in southern Bohemia.
 Jan Długosz in his Liber beneficiorum calls it Gendrychów, writing that it was a small village in the Silesian Duchy of Zator.
-In ca. 1440 the Zator Castle was captured by Polish troops, and finally, the Duchy of Zator, together with Duchy of Oświęcim were incorporated into Kingdom of Poland on February 20, 1564, as Silesian County of Kraków Voivodeship, Lesser Poland.
+In ca. 1440 the Zator Castle was captured by Polish troops, and finally, the Duchy of Zator, together with Duchy of Oświęcim were incorporated into the Kingdom of Poland on February 20, 1564, as Silesian County of Kraków Voivodeship, Lesser Poland Province.

-During the reign of Zygmunt August, Andrychów emerged as an administrative center of the area.
+During the reign of Sigismund II Augustus, Andrychów emerged as an administrative center of the area.
 The village belonged to the family of Schilling, who supported Protestant Reformation.
 In 1655, during the Swedish invasion of Poland, Andrychów was burned by Swedish units heading for Żywiec.
 In 1704, first attempt to grant town charter to Andrychów took place, but it did not succeed.
 Three years later the village was once again burned to the ground by the Swedes, during the Great Northern War.
 After the destruction, Andrychów's owner invited weavers from Silesia, Belgium and Saxony, and as a result, Andrychów became an important center of weaving.
 Finally, in 1767 it received town charter from King Stanisław August Poniatowski.